Clinical trial management system: Purpose

 Often, a clinical trial management system provides data to a business intelligence system, which acts as a digital dashboard for trial managers.

-CTMSs allow experts easily to access centralized data and thus reducing the number of delayed trials.
+Clinical Trial Management System's allow experts easily to access centralized data and thus reducing the number of delayed trials.
 Sponsors can work with a database of previously researched contacts and names of volunteers who are suitable for participating in a given trial.
 Clinical trial management systems are cost- and time-effective, as they also can be used for gathering and organizing information that can be shared to different care providers and distributed across different systems.
 These systems can facilitate site identification and recruitment and they can provide control and tracking over subject enrolment and subjects’ database.

 Functions and configurations

 In the early phases of clinical trials, when the number of patients and tests are small, in-house or home-grown programs are typically used to handle their data.
 In later phases, data volumes and complexity grow, motivating many organizations to adopt more comprehensive software.
 Available software includes budgeting, patient management, compliance with government regulations, project management, financials, patient management and recruitment, investigator management, regulatory compliance and compatibility with other systems such as electronic data capture and adverse event reporting systems.

+The key areas served by CTMS include trial planning and setup, site & investigator management, participant management, scheduling and workflow automation, regulatory compliance and document management, financial tracking & budgeting, monitoring & reporting, etc.

 In addition to pharmaceutical and biotechnology industries, CTMSs are widely used at sites where clinical research is conducted such as research hospitals, physician practices, academic medical centers and cancer centers.

 While pharmaceutical companies that sponsor clinical trials may provide a CTMS to the sites that participate in their trials, sites may operate a CTMS to support day-to-day operations in areas such as conducting study feasibility, streamlining the workflow of the trial coordinators and investigators, providing a centralized place to house all trial-related information, and improve clinical data management by equipping staff, including biostatisticians and database administrators.

 Some CTMS are cloud based and are delivered in a software as a service (SaaS) modality, while others require dedicated servers.